microsoft/fluentui/rfcs/convergence/ending-ie11-support.md

 ### Reduced transpilation - (perf + bundlesize improvements)

-The possibility to use native ES2015/ES6 features without the risks to breaking browser compatibility, we can reduce the transpilation of IE11 features that results in more code.
-This can result in perf and bundle size gains, and tslib will no longer be needed as a hard dependency to emulate the missing features of modern javascript.
+The ability to use ES2015/ES6 features without the transpilation required for IE11 will result in perf and bundle size improvements, and tslib will no longer be needed as a dependency to emulate the missing features of modern javascript.

+It's possible that newer language features in the future might re-introduce tslib or extra transpilation.
+However since our support moves mainly to evergreen browsers, the risk of introducing unsupported language features will decrease.

 ### Improved Theming